micahjsmith/website/content/blog/eight-days-a-week.md

 Obviously it is far-fetched to believe that anyone would actually overhaul the calendar to accommodate eight-day weeks.
-In one sense, it wouldn't make that much of a difference -- January 9 would stay January 9, a year would have the same number of months, and a month would have the same number of years.
+In one sense, it wouldn't make that much of a difference -- January 9 would stay January 9, a year would have the same number of months, and a month would have the same number of days.

 Sure, maybe under my proposal a November beginning on a Friday or Saturday wouldn't have a Thanksgiving.
 Sure, maybe every piece of software to ever use a date would have to be